Fiserv/exchange/docs/getting-started/getting-started-authorization.md

 ## OAuth Token Request

 The OAuth endpoint can be used to generate or refresh tokens.
-Once a token is generated, it can be refreshed before expiration in order to provide a new refreshed token with a new expiry time.
+Once a token is generated, the refresh token can be used to allow additional access tokens after the expiration of the access token.

 ### Generate Token

-In order to generate a token, the grant_type `client_credentials` must be used.
+In order to generate an access token, the grant_type `client_credentials` must be used.

 <!--
 type: tab